Fraud Blocker What is Dry Pour Concrete? (And Why You Shouldn’t Try It)

 We know you’re busy and we encourage you to read the entire article, but if you don’t have time, be sure to bookmark the article and read our summary below:

-With Dry Pour Concrete, Water is Not Mixed With Concrete, it is Poured on top of Dry Concrete Mix Once the Concrete Mix Has Been Placed in a Form
+With Dry Pour Concrete, Water is Not Mixed With Concrete, it is Poured on top of an existing concrete mix that has already been placed in a form.

 With the dry pour method, you pour dry ingredients into the desired area and add water later.
 Unlike wet pour concrete, dry pour omits water until it’s ready for use.